lambdaisland/fetch/README.md

 - Returns a promise which delivers something akin to a ring response map
 - Does basic content negotiation and encoding/decoding of request/response body
 - Defaults to Transit
+- Will encode/decode transit-json, json, or EDN

+EDN support is opt-in, since it can increase your build size, and is not typically needed or wanted for a production setup.
+Require `lambdaisland.fetch.edn` to enable it.

 <!-- opencollective -->